manuelbl/JavaDoesUSB/README.md

 - Single API for all operating systems (similar to WebUSB API)
 - Enumeration of USB devices
-- Control, bulk and interrupt transfer
+- Control, bulk and interrupt transfers (optionally with timeout)
 - Notifications about connected/disconnected devices
 - Descriptive information about interfaces, settings and endpoints
 - Support fo composite devices and interface association